Tonomy-Foundation/Ethereum-token/README.md

 ```

 ### Deployment
+Set the network using `--network base_testnet` or `--network base` when running commands

 ```bash
 yarn deploy --network base_testnet
 ```

 ### Upgrades
+Set the network using `--network base_testnet` or `--network base` when running commands

 ```bash
 yarn upgrade --network base_testnet
 ```

 ### Interaction
+Set the network using `--network base_testnet` or `--network base` when running commands

 ```bash
 yarn interact --network base_testnet
 ```